 Most brokers offer customer support services through live chat, email, and phone support.
 However, the availability of support executives and the quality of assistance can be different.
 Traders can raise a random query through available methods just to check the quality of services before opening their accounts.

 Available Instruments: The number of available instruments will be different for each broker.
 Commonly traded forex pairs and CFD instruments with high liquidity will be available at most brokers.
-However, it is possible that the instruments that you wish to trade on is not available at a broker.
+However, it is possible that the instruments that you wish to trade are not available at a broker.

 More instruments give more opportunities to traders but traders must have adequate knowledge of the instruments they are dealing with.
 It is also important to check and compare the contract specification before opening the account.